yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/handling-rack-failures.md

 type: docs
 ---

 Data centers provide secure and reliable storage for large amounts of digital information.
 They also serve as hubs for network connectivity, providing a high-speed and reliable networking infrastructure to transmit data between servers, users, and other devices.
-To accomplish these, data centers maintain and manage all their machines/routers/switches in server racks.
+To accomplish these, data centers maintain and manage all their machines, routers, and switches in server racks.

 YugabyteDB has been designed from the ground up for high availability and fault tolerance, enabling it to survive failures across fault domains.
 Fault domains can be nodes, zones, regions, or in this case, racks To survive an outage of one fault domain/rack, a YugabyteDB cluster just needs to replicate its data across three fault domains - this is known as having a replication factor (RF) of 3.
 To survive the failure of two fault domains, a cluster would need an RF of 5.